zey9991/research_report/pendle/V2 Fee Timeline.md

    - Regularly update with the latest dataset to check for changes in results

-   -  Monitor whether the optimal fee tier identified in this report has increased the efficiency of the V2 pools in practice
+   -  Monitor whether the optimal fee tier identified in this report has increased the efficiency of the V2 pools in practice.

    - Consider automating certain processes through programming